mojule/entity-schema/README.md

 It should be of type string, with an `enum` keyword listing possible values

-It should have a `wsEnumTitles` keyword that lists human readable titles for the enums - so these two arrays should have the same length
+It should have a `_esTitles` keyword that lists human readable titles for the enums - so these two arrays should have the same length

 ```json